magento/merchdocs/src/sales/point-of-purchase.md

    url: /sales/checkout-process.html
 ---

 Magento reduces ordering errors by automatically verifying the SKU and availability of all items before an order is submitted.
-In this section of the guide, you’ll learn how to configure the cart and checkout options, and offer assistance to your customers. {% if "Default.B2B Only" contains site.edition %}Magento Commerce for B2B users can also configure [Quick Order]({% link sales/quick-order.md %}) to reduces the order process to several clicks for logged in customers when they know the product name or SKU of the products they want to order.{% endif %}
+In this section of the guide, you’ll learn how to configure the cart and checkout options, and offer assistance to your customers.

 {% include grid.html sections=page.sections %}